CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/api-usage/status-signals.rst

 ==============

 Signals represent live data reported by a device; these can be yaw, position, etc.
 To make use of the live data, users need to know the value, timestamp, latency, units, and error condition of the data.
 Additionally, users may need to synchronize with fresh data to minimize latency.

 .. note:: A :doc:`/docs/api-reference/api-usage/signal-logging` API is available for logging received signals.
-This can be incredibly useful for any form of post analysis.
+This can be useful for any form of post analysis, including diagnosing issues after a match or using `WPILib SysID <https://docs.wpilib.org/en/stable/docs/software/pathplanning/system-identification/introduction.html>`__.

 ``StatusSignal``
 ----------------